SegoGithub/popsiu/README.md

 npm run dev
 ```
 This is a client-site clone of popcat.click.
-There are no leaderboards. yet
+There will be no leaderboards.

 ## Credits